John Paul Jr. (racing driver): 1980s

-Paul Jr.'s career really launched in 1980, when he became part of JLP Racing's driver line-up.
+Pauls career really launched in 1980, when he became part of JLP Racing's driver line-up.
 His first race was at Coca-Cola 400 at Lime Rock.
 Co-driving alongside his father in a Porsche 935, they won the second heat, and subsequently the race overall.
 Junior had won the first IMSA race he entered.
 He repeated this feat by winning the Road America Pabst 500 three months later.
 With three second places, he would finish fourth in the final IMSA GTP standings.

-During the 1981 season the Porsche team faced a new challenge from the Lola T600.
+During the 1981 season, the Porsche team faced a new challenge from the Lola T600.
 The Chevrolet-powered prototype with its better handling, driven by Englishman Brian Redman, quickly dominated the IMSA Championship.
 During the season, it became clear that only Junior could challenge for race victories, so Senior became JLP Racing's team manager, while Junior did the driving.
 Senior then only co-drove in the endurance races.
 Despite having the Lola, the Pauls won a rain-shortened race at Pocono in their Porsche 935 JLP-3.
 Using the same 935, Junior would go on to win the Daytona finale.

 John Paul Jr. became the youngest-ever IMSA champion in 1982.

 The Pauls started the 1982 season with back-to-back wins in the US classic endurance races, the 24 Hours of Daytona and the 12 Hours of Sebring.
 For the Daytona race, they were partnered by the 1977 Deutsche Rennsport Meisterschaft Champion, Rolf Stommelen.
 At Sebring, they overcame a gearbox failure in their 935 to win over the March 82G, led by the hard charging Bobby Rahal.
 The Pauls' second team car was also on the podium.
-More importantly, Paul Jr.'s win at Road Atlanta attracted Miller Brewing Company sponsorship for the remainder of the season.
+More importantly, Paul's win at Road Atlanta attracted Miller Brewing Company sponsorship for the remainder of the season.
 He then switched to the Lola to win at Laguna Seca.
 He teamed up again with his father in the 935 JLP-3 to win the Charlotte 500 km.